etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     d: dict = filter_by_key('x': 1, 'y': 2}, 'x')

-In type hints technique is adopted by a project, type annotations can fully replace ad-hoc type checks throughout the code.
+When type hint techniques are adopted by a project, type annotations can fully replace ad-hoc type checks throughout the code.

 Pythonista's power tools